myself stuck in many of the unconscious conflicts that you describe,

 yourself because your father failed to provide you with comfort and motivation

-and that his failures have crippled you; (b) in spite of your doubts, call
+and that his failures have crippled you; (b) in spite of your doubts, bring the

-on to God, for use in His service, and also as a special gift to your father,
+from now on for use in His service—and also as a special gift to your

 Above all, cling to the knowledge

 that with prayer and psychological guidance you now have all the resources you

 need to succeed in life, despite what your parents failed to give you.

 that is related to but different from procrastination as described above.
 Whereas

 procrastination derives from anger at at father, writer’s block usually

 results from anger at a mother.